Live in Asia

 Why Six Figures Doesn't Feel Like Six Figures Anymore

+People still call $100k a good salary, and on paper they're right.
 You pull up to the office in a decent car.
 People think you've made it.
 Society gives you the nod.
 And deep down, your stomach knows something's off.
+Here's the truth: the American dream got re-priced while you were grinding.
+You might be making 80, 100, 120, 140 grand a year, more than your parents ever did, and in a lot of cities it doesn't even buy a decent life anymore.

 Here's where the money actually goes.
 Rent slaps you for a huge chunk of the check.
 Then the car note, because you can't pull up in a hooptie.
 Then health insurance, because staying healthy in America is expensive.
-Then taxes.
-By the time it's all out, that "good salary" feels like survival money.
+Then taxes, which climb right alongside your raises.
+By the time it's all out, that "good salary" feels like survival money, earned on a 50 or 60 hour week.
+And a lot of guys on six figures are still one medical expense, one car accident, one electric bill away from having their life screwed over.

 I call this being a high-status peasant.
 You're working inside the kingdom, you've got a nice title, but the king has all the resources.
 You grind yourself to the bone and you still don't capture much of the value you create.